thoroo/quick-fetch/README.md

 ### ToDo

 - Add better exception handling
+- Implement downloading of file from direct source
 - Add custom scroller for pages with lazy loading
 - Maybe implement some sort of asynch functionality to be able to press for next item instead of waiting.
     - Temp folder needs to be reworked in that case